rkarn/Machine-Unlearning/README.md

 Ultimately, completely removing the influence of a forgotten class without retraining the model is a challenging problem and may not have a straightforward solution.
 Depending on the specific requirements and constraints of your application, you may need to balance the trade-offs between computational complexity, model performance, and the desired level of forgetting.

+## 2. Progressive Learning:

-**For progressive learning, it is showin in `Unlearning_ProgressiveLearning_MNIST.ipynb` and `Unlearning_ProgressiveLearning_MNIST_Randomization.ipynb` where task is forgetted for dynamic neural architecture.
+For progressive learning, it is showin in `Unlearning_ProgressiveLearning_MNIST.ipynb` and `Unlearning_ProgressiveLearning_MNIST_Randomization.ipynb` where task is forgetted for dynamic neural architecture.
 For the static architecture, synaptic intelligence mechanism is used.
-In notebooks `MNIST_unlearning_SynapticIntelligence.ipynb` and `Unlearning_ProgressiveLearning_MNIST.ipynb` the forget weights are zeroed out while in notebooks `MNIST_unlearning_SynapticIntelligence_Randomization.ipynb` and `Unlearning_ProgressiveLearning_MNIST_Randomization.ipynb` the forget weights are assigned with random numbers.`**
+In notebooks `MNIST_unlearning_SynapticIntelligence.ipynb` and `Unlearning_ProgressiveLearning_MNIST.ipynb` the forget weights are zeroed out while in notebooks `MNIST_unlearning_SynapticIntelligence_Randomization.ipynb` and `Unlearning_ProgressiveLearning_MNIST_Randomization.ipynb` the forget weights are assigned with random numbers.`